antiwork/helper/packages/marketing/content/docs/development/overview.md

 - **`content`:** Markdown content for the help center.
 - **`db`:** Database migrations and schema definitions.
 - **`jobs`:** Background functions powered by Supabase Cron and Queues, responsible for tasks like email processing, AI response generation, and data updates.
-- **`lib`:** Core business logic, data access, and integrations with external services (Gmail, Slack, etc.).
+- **`lib`:** Core business logic, data access, and integrations with external services (Gmail, etc.).
 This is where you'll find the code that interacts with these services, processes data, and generates AI responses.
 - **`lib/ai`:** AI-related functionality including chat completion, response generation, embeddings, and tools.
 Contains core AI logic for:
   - Chat message generation and streaming
   - Response generation with custom prompts